MR

 Can I Dispute My Equifax Credit Score?

-You cannot dispute your credit score itself, but you have the ability to dispute specific information on your credit report.
+You cannot dispute your credit score itself, but you can dispute specific information on your credit report.

 To initiate a dispute with Equifax, access Equifax’s online dispute form here.
 Complete the form online, attach any necessary documentation, and submit it via email.